 An allowance for credit losses (ACL) is established for all financial assets, except for financial assets classified or designated as FVTPL and equity securities designated as FVOCI, which are not subject to an impairment assessment.
 Assets subject to an impairment assessment include loans and advances to customers, debt securities, interest-bearing deposits with banks, accounts and accrued interest receivable.
-Provision for credit losses (PCL) on debt securities measured at FVOCI is included the release/(provision) for credit losses in the consolidated statement of comprehensive income and the ACL on debt securities measured at FVOCI is presented in other components of equity in the consolidated statement of financial position.
-Financial assets carried at amortized cost are presented net of the ACL in the consolidated statement of financial statement of financial position.
+Provision for credit losses (PCL) on debt securities measured at FVOCI is booked to the consolidated statement of comprehensive income and the ACL on debt securities measured at FVOCI is presented in other comprehensive income in the consolidated statement of financial position.
+Financial assets carried at amortized cost are presented net of the ACL in the consolidated statement of financial position.
 PCL on amortized cost instruments are recognized directly in the consolidated statement of comprehensive income.

-Off-statement of financial position items subject to impairment assessment include financial guarantees and undrawn loan commitments.
+Off-statement of financial position items subject to impairment assessment include undrawn loan commitments.
 The ACL for undrawn credit commitments is included in the ACL for loans and advances to customers.
-ACL for financial guarantees is included in other liabilities.
+For these products, ACL is disclosed in the notes to the consolidated financial statements.